 The battery is located behind and beneath the grip.
 It provides a good counterweight to the motor, and a flat base for laying the vacuum down.
 Not only that, but it’s removable.
 If you need to replace the battery at some point, you can.
 The dust bin is located in front of the battery and beneath the motor, and it’s very large.
 Most battery-operated vacuums have a capacity of 0.5 to 0.6 liters.
 It’s to the point where a half-liter size is just about ubiquitous.
 The XL-618ZA, on the other hand, has a 1.3-liter bin.
 It has transparent sides so you can monitor the dust level, and it’s easy to empty.
 Just hold it over a trash can, open the latch, and let the dust fall out.

-One thing that disappointed us about this vacuum is the lack of a wall mount.
-You still get a charging cord, which plugs directly into the bottom of the vacuum housing.
-But without a mount, storage can get a bit awkward.
-You have to either lay it down or prop it precariously against a wall.
-If you’re going to set it vertically, keep the motor on the bottom.
-Otherwise, it will be top heavy, and it will fall right over.
-Another downside of this is that there’s nowhere else to store your brush attachment.
+One thing that disappointed us about this vacuum is the lack of a complete wall mount.
+You still get a simple wall mount, but it’s only for the vacuum itself.
+Without a mount that holds all of the accessories, storage can get a bit awkward.
+Although it offers handy way to keep the vacuum upright, there’s nowhere else to store your brush attachment.
 It has to clip onto the front of the vacuum tube.
-This clip is delicate and if – when – it breaks, your brush attachment will need to live on a shelf.
+This clip is delicate and if – when – it breaks, your brush and accessory attachments will need to live on a shelf.

 On the plus side, the XL-618A is covered by a 12-month manufacturer’s warranty.
 This covers you for any defects in materials or workmanship.
 If you have any issues during this time period, just send it back for a full refund or replacement.